Voting In North Dakota

 WHAT IF I CAN’T PROVIDE ANY OF THESE?

-If an individual’s valid form of identification does not include the North Dakota residential address or date of birth, or the North Dakota residential address is not current, the individual may supplement the identification with a current utility bill; a current bank statement; a check or a document issued by a federal, state, local, or tribal government (including those issued by BIA for a tribe located in North Dakota, any other tribal agency or entity, or any other document that sets forth the tribal member’s name, date of birth, and current North Dakota residential address); or a paycheck.
+If an individual’s acceptable form of identification (see list above) does not include the North Dakota residential address or date of birth, or the North Dakota residential address is not current, the individual may supplement the identification with a current utility bill; a current bank statement; a check or a document issued by a federal, state, local, or tribal government (including those issued by BIA for a tribe located in North Dakota, any other tribal agency or entity, or any other document that sets forth the tribal member’s name, date of birth, and current North Dakota residential address); or a paycheck.

 WHAT WILL MY BALLOT LOOK LIKE?

 Sample ballots are available for every election.
 They are posted in the County’s official newspaper (The Jamestown Sun) as well as being available online at the North Dakota Secretary of State’s website.

 WHERE DO I VOTE?

 For Primary and General Elections, all residents of Stutsman County can vote at the Civic Center in Jamestown on Election Day.
 All residents may also take advantage of the Early Voting Precinct located at the Stutsman County Courthouse two weeks prior to Election Day.